-Ireland is often said to be the land of a thousand welcomes, and we would like to think that to be true.
+Ireland is often said to be the land of a thousand welcomes.
 However, there are some things that you should know before visiting Ireland, to help you appreciate that welcome all the more.

 1. We drive on the other side of the road.

 When visiting Ireland, I always recommend renting a car – there is so much to see, especially in the countryside.
 When exiting the airport, there are plenty of signs to let you know that we drive on the other/wrong/right/correct side of the road.
 In a nutshell, be careful We mostly drive manual (or stick), so if you want an automatic make sure and ask at the rental desk – otherwise you will be crunching the gears and grinding the clutch as you meander the country.

 All you need to do is forget everything you have ever known about driving in the US and reverse it, then you’ll be fine!
 It’s easier said than done though…

 2. Our most popular beer is black (not green)!